d4n3sh/thedaneshproject/content/posts/2009-01-30-free-ebook-ubuntu-pocket-guide-and-reference.md

 Ubuntu Pocket Guide and Reference by Keir Thomas.

-Here&#8217;s a good book for Ubuntu users and those thinking of switching over to Ubuntu.
-The book&#8217;s 194 pages long and covers;
+Here's a good book for Ubuntu users and those thinking of switching over to Ubuntu.
+The book's 194 pages long and covers;

   1. Installing Ubuntu
   2. Configuring Ubuntu